mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Check if  FORMATS comment should match selected features.
 Try all Tor and MQS combinations, check that format include selected plus http

 Press "Contacts" and check that you can select contact only for selected features.

+## Send All.
+Try to send All with a MQS and TOR

 # Receive, online only (MQS & Tor, no Slatepack)